 '}'

 In the previous section, you saw the final result of the sequence of the lexical tokens.
-So each line in this sequence contains characters of the main source code and each string has a token name like in the previous table.
+So each line in this sequence contains characters from the main source code, and each string has a token name like in the previous table.

-Once the lexical analyzer finishes the task, it ignores the comment lines and sends the sequence of tokens to the following phase, which I name the heart of the interpreter. let’s move to the following phase.
+Once the lexical analyzer finishes the task, it ignores the comment lines and sends the sequence of tokens to the following phase, which I name the heart of the interpreter.
+Let’s move on to the next phase.

 2. The Parser

-In the previous section, we succeed to generate a sequence of lexical tokens.
+In the previous section, we succeeded in generate a sequence of lexical tokens.
 Now we need to pass these characters to the parser.

-Actually, there is another step in the parser, called the compilation to see what is happening there we just need to move into the following stage.
+Actually, there is another step in the parser, called the compilation to see what is happening there, we just need to move on to the next stage.

 3. The Compilation

-As I mentioned before, this phase already works within the parser – Let’s see the compiling process.
+As I mentioned before, this phase already works within the parser – Let’s see the compilation process.

-In this phase, the parser takes the manipulated lexical tokens and generates the AST ( The Abstract Syntax Tree ) – which is building and performing the structures with nodes, each one has a piece according to the characters that are already displayed in the lexical tokens.
+In this phase, the parser takes the manipulated lexical tokens and generates the AST (Abstract Syntax Tree ), which is building and performing the structures with nodes, each of which has a piece according to the characters that are already displayed in the lexical tokens.

 These OP Codes have three operands, one for the outputs and two for the inputs.
-These three operands have a list of instructions which are complicated missions that require the execution of the flow control.
+These three operands have a list of instructions, which are complicated missions that require the execution of flow control.

 4. The Executing